-512.13.2 Interim Service Plan Development
+512.14.2 Interim Person-Centered Service Plan Development

-In order to begin services immediately to address any health and safety concerns, an Interim Service Plan may be developed and implemented upon the confirmation of a person's enrollment by the UMC.
-The Interim Service Plan can be in effect up to 21 calendar days from the date of a person's Enrollment Confirmation Notice to allow time for assessments to be completed, the Service Plan meeting to be scheduled and the Service Plan to be developed.
+In order to begin services immediately to address any health and safety concerns, an Interim Person-Centered Service Plan may be developed and implemented upon the confirmation of a member's enrollment by the UMC.
+The Interim Person-Centered Service Plan can be in effect up to 21 calendar days from the date of a member's Enrollment Confirmation Notice to allow time for assessments to be completed, the Service Plan meeting to be scheduled and the Person-Centered Service Plan to be developed.

-If the case management agency develops an Interim Service Plan, the personal attendant provider agency must initiate personal attendant services within three business days.

-An Interim Service Plan is only available to people who have chosen to use the Traditional Service Model.
+If the case management agency develops an Interim Person-Centered Service Plan, the personal attendant provider agency must initiate personal attendant services within three business days.
+An Interim Person-Centered Service Plan is only available to members who have chosen to use the Traditional Service Model or the Take Me Home Transition waiver program services.

-512.13.3 Budget Development
+512.14.3 Budget Development

-A person's budget is developed once their Person-Centered Service Plan is completed.
-A person utilizing the TBIW program would have access to an annual maximum budget of \$35,000.00.
+A member's budget is developed once their Person-Centered Service Plan is completed.
+A member utilizing the TBIW program would have access to an annual maximum budget of \$35,000.00.
 Not everyone will receive the maximum budget amount.
 An individual budget is based on the frequency of program covered services as outlined in the Person-Centered Service Plan.

-The UMC will prorate a person's budget when necessary to align with the person's anchor date.
+The UMC will prorate a member's budget when necessary to align with the member's anchor date.

-People choosing Personal Options, the Participant-Directed Model, will also develop a Spending Plan based on the budget developed from the Person-Centered Service Plan.
-The Spending Plan helps people determine how their budget will be used.
+Members choosing Personal Options, will also develop a Spending Plan based on the budget developed from the Person-Centered Service Plan.
+The Spending Plan helps members determine how their budget will be used.

-The maximum amount of a person's participant-directed budget is the equivalent monetary value of direct care services units (personal attendant) and non-medical transportation units as outlined in the person's service plan.
+The maximum amount of a member's self-directed budget is the equivalent monetary value of personal attendant units and non-medical transportation units as outlined in the member's Person-Centered Service Plan.